-The exercises prescribed to each participant were determined in a gait analysis session at a gait laboratory.
-To identify muscles that could be contributing to impaired walking, kinetic data from the 3-D gait analysis were examined by a panel of three clinicians and researchers who were experienced in interpreting gait data.
-This assessment was supplemented by observation of a video of the participant walking plus a clinical examination report, including a lower limb joint range of motion and a muscle strength clinical assessment.
-Based on all these assessments, the panel made a decision about which muscle(s) should be targeted for strengthening to improve walking A median of 5 (range 4-6) exercises were prescribed for each participant and a median of 4 (range 2-5) muscle groups were targeted.
+The exercises prescribed to each participant were based on instrumented 3-D kinematic and kinetic gait analysis, supplemented by a lower limb joint range of motion and a muscle strength clinical assessment.
+A median of 5 (range 4-6) exercises were prescribed for each participant and a median of 4 (range 2-5) muscle groups were targeted.
 A description of typical exercises prescribed is provided in Table 1.
 Intervention group participants were advised to stop training after the 12-week training period but to continue with their usual activities until the final testing session at 24 weeks.